Estonia’s gender pay gap widens, worst in finance

 Negative consequences, also in the future

-“To reduce the gender pay gap, we need to diminish the impact of gender stereotypes upon the choices and opportunities that women and men have.
+“To reduce the gender pay gap, we need to diminish the impact of gender stereotypes on the choices and opportunities available to women and men.
 And there must be greater pay transparency.
-It also matters how the society as a whole values and rewards care work, including in education, nursing and healthcare.
+It also matters how society as a whole values and rewards care work, including in education, nursing and healthcare.
 Compensation for work in these areas is largely dependent on political decisions,” Kliiman said.

 Leave a Comment